Terence James Elkins: Development of the AN/FPS-118 air defence radar system

 Only months after the system became fully operational, the Cold War came to an end.
 The military requirement for the OTH-B radar network was therefore greatly diminished.
 The mission of the ECRS radar system was redirected to counter-narcotics surveillance and drug interdiction, and the ECRS operated in this capacity for several years.
-The three OTH radars of the WCRS were mothballed, and the incomplete North Sector in Alaska was canceled.
+The three OTH radars of the WCRS were mothballed, and the incomplete North Sector in Alaska was cancelled.

 The Air Force currently maintains the six East Coast and West Coast OTH-B radars in a state called warm storage, which preserves the physical and electrical integrity of the system and permits recall, should a need arise.
 It would require at least 24 months to bring these first-generation OTH-B radars into operational status.

 Later career

 Dr. Elkins spent much of his career at Hanscom Air Force Base in Bedford, Massachusetts, where he conducted research at several of the tenant commands, including the Air Force Cambridge Research Laboratories (AFCRL) and the Air Force Geophysics Laboratory.
 He also conducted research at the Rome Air Development Center, located at Griffiss Air Force Base in Rome, New York.
 The Geophysics Laboratory is now known as the Phillips Laboratory, while the Rome Air Development Center is now known as the Rome Laboratory.
 Both research laboratories operate under the Air Force Materiel Command (AFMC).

 Throughout a career that spanned nearly five decades, Dr. Elkins' research focused on development and deployment of electronic systems for the gathering and dissemination of military intelligence, including Command, Control, Communications, and Intelligence (C3I), satellite imagery, electronic warfare, and systems for remote sensing of the environment from surface, airborne, space and undersea based platforms.

 After more than 20 years in research and development for the United States Air Force, he joined the Mitre Corporation in McLean, Virginia, where he continued his research for another 25 years.
 The majority of his work at MITRE was for the C3I Federally Funded Research and Development Center (FFRDC) supporting the United States Department of Defense.